analogdevicesinc/aditof_sdk/cmake/readme.md

 sudo make install
 ```

+After installing you should run `ldconfig` to update the links/cache that the dynamic loader uses.

 #### Using the SDK with other CMake projects
 To use the SDK in your own project, simply add this two lines to your projects CMakeLists.txt and your good to go:
 ```